How to Shop Like an Impatient New Yorker

 Net-a-Porter

 You don’t have to live in NYC proper to get your hands on Net-A-Porter’s killer selection ASAP.
 With same-day delivery service to Bergen, Westchester and Fairfield counties, in addition to the Hamptons from Memorial Day to Labor Day, this site has got you covered.
-Simply order between 12 and 2 p.m. and your items will arrive that same evening.
+Simply order before 2 p.m. and your items will arrive that same evening.

 The Outnet